THE BEGINNER KIT

 • Plastic case for tools

-• PU leather travel bag
+• Faux leather travel bag

 Keep scrolling for a beginner-friendly written pattern that teaches a few foundational crochet skills to get you started.